 Surrealism originated in France and flourished as an art movement in the early twentieth century.
 For more information about the surrealist movement, click here.

 Pop art paintings tend to focus on bold colors and realistic imagery.
-There is usually no hidden meaning in the composition either and pop artists rarely use any of the traditional techniques of perspective to create an illusion of realism in the painting.
+There is usually no hidden meaning in the composition either.
+Pop artists rarely use any of the traditional techniques of perspective to create an illusion of realism in the painting.
 Some pop artists use mass production techniques such as silk screening to replicate their works, mirroring the manufacturing process of consumer goods.
-Because of its use of commercial imagery, pop art is one of the most recognizable styles of modern art.
+Because of its commercial imagery, pop art is one of the most recognizable modern art styles.